Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 I especially appreciate the oversized slide release.
 It is ambidextrous, lengthy, and easy to actuate without shifting the grip on my medium-sized hands.
 I never feel strained to reach or use anything on the PDP.

-These features, combined with Walther’s excellent build quality and fitment, lead to a very accurate and easy-to-shoot pistol.
+These features, combined with Walther’s excellent build quality and fitment, lead to laser-like accuracy and an easy-to-shoot feel.
 Additionally, it is optics-ready out of the box, and the rear sight is fully adjustable.

 What about size?
 While the gun is a little chunkier than some, they have size options to fit just about anyone out there.